awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 # Tagging Your Amazon EKS Resources<a name="eks-using-tags"></a>

-To help you manage your Amazon EKS clusters, you can optionally assign your own metadata to each resource in the form of *tags*\.
+To help you manage your Amazon EKS clusters, you can assign your own metadata to each resource in the form of *tags*\.
 This topic describes tags and shows you how to create them\.

 **Topics**
 + [Tag Basics](#tag-basics)